top of page

 Academic career

-I completed a postdoc at the Institute of Complex Systems in Valparaíso, Chile, was a research associate at the Center for Argumentation and Reasoning Studies at Diego Portales University in Chile, and in 2018 I founded the Body Phenomenology Laboratory in Chile, which I directed until 2023.
-During 2024 I completed a postdoc at the Núcleo de Pesquisa em Saúde e Uso de Subtâncias (NEPSIS) at the Federal University of São Paulo.
+I subsequently completed a postdoctoral fellowship at the Institute of Complex Systems in Valparaíso, Chile, and worked as a research associate at the Center for Argumentation and Reasoning Studies at Diego Portales University.
+In 2018, I founded the Body Phenomenology Laboratory in Chile, which I directed until 2023.
+In 2024, I completed a second postdoctoral fellowship at the Núcleo de Pesquisa em Saúde e Uso de Substâncias (NEPSIS) at the Federal University of São Paulo, Brazil.

 Yoga Practice and Teaching